 Weekly Discussion Summaries: Before the first and last class meetings, all students shall deliver to my mailbox a two-page reflection on week's reading.
 The first paper will address the question: "Assess the impact of CIA covert operations on the conduct US Foreign Policy during the past half century."
 The second paper will address a different question: "Applying the lessons learned from study of past CIA covert wars, reflect upon the likely outcome of US military operations in either Iraq or Afghanistan."
-These papers will be due at 10:00 a.m on Tuesday, January 23 and 10:00 am, Monday, May 7.
+These papers will be due at 10:00 a.m on Tuesday, September 2 and 10:00 a.m., Monday, December 8.

-Final Paper: Drawing upon both primary and secondary sources, students shall write a 15-page analytic essay on a single CIA covert war or clandestine operation by following the directions specified below in Part V. For primary sources, depending on the case, students will need to consult Foreign Relations of the United States, US Congressional hearings, the New York Times (on Proquest), and compendia of official documents by organizations such as the National Security Archive (both bound and web-based).
+Final Paper: Drawing upon both primary and secondary sources, students shall write a fifteen-page analytic essay on a single CIA covert war or clandestine operation by following the directions specified below in Part V. While undergraduates are free to examine any of the case studies covered in the course, graduate students should examine a case outside their specialist fields.

+For primary sources, depending on the case, students will need to consult Foreign Relations of the United States, US Congressional hearings, the New York Times (on Proquest), and compendia of official documents by organizations such as the National Security Archive (both bound and web-based).
 It is anticipated that students shall use their oral presentations as basis for this essay.

-First, students shall place a one-page outline of their proposed project in my Humanities Building mail box by 5:00 pm, Monday, March 27-with a complete annotated bibliography showing all primary and secondary sources to be consulted.
+First, students shall place a one-page outline of their proposed project in my Humanities Building mail box by 5:00 pm, Monday, November 3-with a complete annotated bibliography showing all primary and secondary sources to be consulted.
 During that same week, students shall meet individually during office hours with me to discuss their proposed papers.

-By 2:30 p.m. on Monday, April 24, students shall submit a 15-page essay with a detailed case study, drawn from both secondary and primary sources, of a single covert operation, assessing both its short-term gains and long-term impact.
+By 2:30 p.m. on Monday, November 24, students shall submit a 15-page essay with a detailed case study, drawn from both secondary and primary sources, of a single covert operation, assessing both its short-term gains and long-term impact.
 Each essay shall have full footnote citations and a complete annotated bibliography.
 Students should use their research skills to cite no less than 20 primary documents from Memorial Library and the Internet, using sites such as the CIA's own or the National Security Archive.